delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If Someone Has A Warrant Online

 Another viable alternative is third-party search services.
-However, unlike official resources, third-party search sites are owned by private individuals and are not affiliated with the government.
+Unlike official resources, third-party search sites are owned by private individuals and are not affiliated with the government.
 Third-party sites have little to no geographical restrictions, so using them may help find warrants in several jurisdictions.
 However, access to these services comes at a one-time charge or subscription fee.

 How Long Do Warrants Last in Delaware?

-It depends.
 Generally, arrest warrants in Delaware do not expire.
 They remain enforceable and active until recalled by the court or until the person(s) named are apprehended and taken into custody.

 disclaimer